 - Interest Rate Risk-As a means of limiting its exposure to changes in fair value arising from rising interest rates, the District's formally adopted investment policy calls for structuring the investment portfolio so that securities mature to meet cash requirements for ongoing operations and/or scheduled debt service, thereby avoiding the need to sell securities on the open market prior to maturity.
-In addition, the District invests operating funds primarily in shorter-term securities. - The District's formally adopted investment policy mitigates credit risk by limiting investments to the safest types of securities and restricts the purchase of securities to the highest possible ratings whenever particular types of securities are rated.
-As of June 30, 2022, the District's investments in commercial paper were at least P-1 by Standard & Poor's, F-1 by Fitch Ratings, and A-1 by Moody's Investors Service.
-The District's investments in the NC Capital Management Trust Government Portfolio carried a credit rating of AAAm by Standard & Poor's as of June 30, 2022.
-The District's investments in US Agencies(Federal Home Loan Bank) are rated AAA by Standard & Poor's and Aaa by Moody's Investors Service.
+In addition, the District invests operating funds primarily in shorter-term securities. - Credit Risk-Credit risk is the risk of loss due to the failure of the security issuer or backer.
+The District's formally adopted investment policy mitigates credit risk by limiting investments to the safest types of securities and restricts the purchase of securities to the highest possible ratings whenever particular types of securities are rated.
+As of June 30, 2023, the District's investments in commercial paper were at least P-1 by Standard & Poor's, F-1 by Fitch Ratings, and A-1 by Moody's Investors Service.
+The District's investments in the NC Capital Management Trust Government Portfolio carried a credit rating of AAAm by Standard & Poor's as of June 30, 2023.
+The District's investments in US Agencies(Federal Home Loan Bank and Federal Home Loan Mortage Corporation) are rated AA+ by Standard & Poor's and Aaa by Moody's Investors Service.

 - Custodial Credit Risk-For an investment, custodial credit risk is the risk that in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The District's formally adopted investment policy requires all transactions to be conducted on a delivery-versus-payment (DVP) basis and to be held by a contracted third-party custodian and evidenced by safekeeping receipts.
-At June 30, 2022, the District did not have any investments exposed to custodial credit risk. - Concentration of Credit Risk-The District's investment policy mitigates concentration of credit risk, that is, the risk from the failure of any one entity or industry, by limiting the maximum amount of the District's portfolio that may be invested in Bankers' Acceptances and Commercial Paper to 20% each.
+At June 30, 2023, the District did not have any investments exposed to custodial credit risk. - Concentration of Credit Risk-The District's investment policy mitigates concentration of credit risk, that is, the risk from the failure of any one entity or industry, by limiting the maximum amount of the District's portfolio that may be invested in Bankers' Acceptances and Commercial Paper to 20% each.

-In addition, the District's formally adopted policy limits investment in any single issue of a non-governmental entity to the greater of \$5,000,000 or 1% of the entire portfolio.
+In addition, the District's formally adopted policy limits investment in any single issue of a nongovernmental entity to the greater of \$5,000,000 or 1% of the entire portfolio.